inside.ewu.edu

 Pre-requisites: junior standing or permission of the instructor.

 This is an emerging discipline that recognizes the observance of African centered approaches, practices, and methodologies to understand the experiences and treat the needs of Black people.
-Students will explore how Afrocentric approaches provide a basis for knowing and understanding the Black self and a resultant state of Black consciousness and positive identity.
-Students will cultivate an awareness of the progress and formation of positive Black identity.
+Students explore how Afrocentric approaches provide a basis for knowing and understanding the Black self and a resultant state of Black consciousness and positive identity.
+Students cultivate an awareness of the progress and formation of positive Black identity.

 PSYC 321.
 CARE AND CUSTODY OF FEMALE OFFENDERS.
 5 Credits.